 Szeged, the ‘city of palaces’, can take pride in a genuine architectural curiosity, one of the oldest industrial monuments of reinforced concrete, in the Water Tower, which is commonly called the Old Lady.
 With its simple, inventive structure and puritan plainness, it is an excellent example of the engineering inventiveness.
 Because of more than a century since its construction and the countless novelties of the 20th century’s architecture, the tower does not evoke such an astonishing newness that this spectacular building represented in the contemporary Szeged.
 The modern architectural endeavours of the turn of the century and the marks of the geometric branch of the Art Nouveau lend a splendid look to the Water Tower that is still functional.

 The original function of the building is unchanged, and nowadays still works as a water tower.
 It was originally built with a lookout level which can be visited in summers and occasionally on Open Monument Days.
 There are two permanent exhibitions in the tower: downstairs, the collection of soda-water production, on the seventh floor, the exhibition on the history of physics.
 On the second floor, the original blueprints and plans of the reconstruction as well as photos of the renewed tower can be seen.

-On these days, anybody may look at the Water Tower and the exhibitions furnished in him, without booking in advance.
+On these days, anybody may look at the Water Tower and the exhibitions furnished in him, without an advanced booking.

-The Water Tower can be visited after buying an entrance ticket.
+The Water Tower can be visited after buying an entrance ticket on site.

 6720 Szeged, Szent István tér